- MEMBERS ONLY

 field of metallurgy or materials science.
 Students should display original thought and creativity in the development of the essays, which should include a comprehensive bibliography on which the paper is based.

-Cash Prize: This contest has an undergraduate and graduate division, awarding a first and second place in each division.
+Award Details: This contest has an undergraduate and graduate level, awarding a first and second place in each level.
 To enable recipients to receive the award in person at the TMS annual meeting, $250 is available to offset travel expenses.
 This award is funded through the TMS Foundation

 - The applicant must be a student member of Material Advantage.